12yanogden/go-intslices/README.md

-# intslices
+# go-intslices

-Helper functions for handling int slices.
+Helper functions for handling int slices in Go.